bitcoin-bootcamp/bitcoin-exercises/addresses/README.md

 Bitcoin Address (Uncompressed): 1F7JmVptgKkvLqdjhj4DTX35Uqh8APrfc
 ```

+We recommend taking a look at the actual python code to get a sense of how addresses are being generated.

 Prior to Bitcoin Core 0.6 uncompressed public keys were used. **Compressed public keys** are now the recommended default because they significantly reduce the space used to store public keys for every spent output.

 For more information about compressed/uncompressed public keys checkout these resources: